-Insider guide to the Smithsonian’s NMAAHC, one of the world’s top African American museums: app, cafe, tickets and more
+Insider guide to the Smithsonian’s African American museum: app, cafe, tickets and more

 From the moment it opened in 2016, the Smithsonian’s National Museum of African American History and Culture has been one of the city’s top draws and one of the world’s top African American museums.
 For years, it required a reservation, and although it has become a little easier to visit, you generally need to plan ahead.